 Problems of Democratization: Overextension and Consolidation

-Democratization is one of the central phenomena of our times.
+Prof. Modleski noted that democratization is one of the central phenomena of our times.
 Empirical evidence shows it to have been, over a century and a half, a trend that is both global in its reach and long-term in its trajectory.
-By the year 2000 it was "ahead of the learning curve" that describes its progress.
-That implies an overextension that counsels patience.
+By the year 2000 it was "ahead of the learning curve" - implying an overextension that counsels patience.
 The prudent course for the present is to consolidate the great democratic achievements of the past two decades.